 In addition to marine mammals, the team also records observations on other species observed during the survey, including the seabirds flying over our heads and landing on drifting debris.
 With the survey just starting out and the team adapting to each other, our routine, and the sea and sights around us, emotions are surging.
 But we continue with an important ground rule clearly articulated by Zahangir, the WCS Sundarbans Programme Manager: “We don’t eat any fish that we have not yet ID’d.”

-The owner and captain of the smaller fishing vessel ‘F.B.
-Jobeda’ is Akkas Ali.
-He is considered a GPS master among his peers thanks to his association with the WCS Fishermen Citizen Science Safety Network over the last few years.
-During the course of this survey, Akkas Ali, who is also an avid storyteller, has been learning how to use our VHF radios to communicate with other vessels.
 With my land-based contributions to effective conservation mostly taking place in closed office spaces, it is often difficult to see the bigger picture of what the organization is doing in the field.
 This is the first time in my numerous years in conservation that I have managed to see effort, strategic direction, and personal commitment come together so cohesively.